hawkrives/gobbldygook/README.md

 This is a course scheduler for students at St. Olaf College.
 You give it your areas of study (majors, concentrations, degrees), the courses you *have* taken and are *planning* on taking, and it tells you if you can graduate or not.

+We have a [trello board](https://trello.com/b/cviTwkre) where we track which areas of study we are working on; if you have one in particular that you want us to work on next, let us know by either voting on the Trello card or emailing us!

 ## Playing
 1. Visit [https://stolaf.edu/people/rives/g](https://stolaf.edu/people/rives/g)